Salt Lake City, UT – June 18, 2025

 “I don’t just know where I am — I know where I’m headed, how fast I’m speeding up, and so on.”

-To demonstrate, Hochhalter applied the method to a pressurized cylinder — a scenario equally applicable to blood vessels, aircraft fuselages, and gas pipelines.
-Using traditional training, a model with 10 data points delivered ~200% error.
-With derivative-informed training, the error plummeted to near-zero — matching analytic solutions almost exactly, except for minor numerical noise.
+To demonstrate, Hochhalter applied the method to a pressurized cylinder — a model relevant to everything from blood vessels to aircraft fuselages.
+Traditional training on 10 data points led to error rates around 200%.
+Using derivative-informed training, error dropped to near zero, matching analytical solutions with only minor numerical noise.

 Summit Impact and Call to Action